 - have been given a full Wits University Scholarship;

-- fall within the new funding threshold – i.e. your family earnings are below R350 000 per annum.
-If you fall into this category, you will be required to request a deferral of the first fee payment via the self-service portal.
+- fall within the funding threshold – i.e. your family earnings are below R350 000 per annum.
+If you fall into this category, you will be required to request a postponement of the first fee payment via the self-service portal;

-- You can present proof to the Financial Aid and Scholarships Office that you have been awarded an external bursary of scholarship.
+- You can present proof to the Financial Aid and Scholarships Office that you have been awarded an external bursary or scholarship.

 - Outstanding fees: